-We classical educators are sometimes questioned about why we teach Latin and Greek to 21st century students, and so I have used this space from time to time to offer an apologia for teaching those classical languages.
+Classical educators are sometimes questioned about why we teach Latin and Greek to 21st-century students, and so I have used this space from time to time to offer an apologia for teaching those classical languages.
 And more of that is exactly what I intend to do now.
 Someone will protest and say, “Why do we need this explained to us again?”
 It is always good to be reminded why we do good things.

 Those with a utilitarian view of language often apply pressure on classical schools to teach something “useful”: Spanish, for instance; French, if you must; Chinese, if you can.
 Those are all lovely and useful languages.
 If we were a large, wealthy school with a “Foreign Language Department,” we would happily teach all of those languages as electives, but do you know what we would continue to require for all our classical students?
 Latin and Greek and lots of it.

 The classical movement seeks to repair these ruins by going back ad fontes, or to the source.
 There is no better way to do this than to teach our students Latin and Greek.
 These languages are the languages of western culture; they are the foundation for who we are as a people in the West.
-Without Latin and Greek and the wealth of history, literature, and theology they unlock, one’s understanding of the West is only as good the interpretation one gets through someone who does understand Latin and Greek (a textbook, for example, along with whatever perspective it may bring).
-For more on Latin and Greek as the source, check out this article by classical educator Andrew Kern.
+Without Latin and Greek and the wealth of history, literature, and theology they unlock, one’s understanding of the West is only as good as the interpretation one gets through someone who does understand Latin and Greek (a textbook, for example, along with whatever perspective it may bring).

 The benefits of studying Latin and Greek truly are many.
 Improved vocabulary, SAT scores that average 174 points higher than students with no foreign language and 90 points higher than students who took Spanish, and increased precision of thought that leads to improved composition and speaking are all benefits of studying Latin and Greek.
 Furthermore, a working knowledge of Latin cuts down the time it takes to learn other languages, especially those born out of Latin such as Spanish, Italian, and French.
-To illustrate this point, one Trinitas alumnus recently learned Italian in a month at the request of his college professor who had chosen him for a research project because of his Latin skill but also needed him to be fluent in Italian.
-For more on the purpose and benefits of Latin and Greek, read this article from the Circe Institute.
+To illustrate this point, I recall one Trinitas alumnus who learned Italian in a month at the request of his college professor who had chosen him for a research project because of his Latin skill but also needed him to be fluent in Italian.